CurtisWilsonGitHub/frontend-nanodegree-feedreader/README.md

 # Feed Reader Jasmine Project

 Test on Feed Reader using the **Jasmine** JavaScript testing framework.
+The application is a simple RSS reader that display blogs and  also has UI functionality.
+The testing does checks to make sure the application is loading feeds correctly and the UI is functioning properly.

 ## How To Run This Program